kagiko/vaultwarden-wiki/Enabling-Yubikey-OTP-authentication.md

 Notes:
 * In order to generate API keys or use a YubiKey with an OTP server, it must be registered.
 After configuring your key in the [YubiKey Personalization Tool](https://www.yubico.com/products/services-software/personalization-tools/use/), you can register it with the default servers [here](https://upload.yubico.com/).
-* aarch64 builds of the server do not support Yubikey functionality due to upstream issues - see [#262](https://github.com/dani-garcia/bitwarden_rs/issues/262).
+* aarch64 builds of the server version 1.6.0 or older do not support Yubikey functionality due to upstream issues - see [#262](https://github.com/dani-garcia/bitwarden_rs/issues/262).

 ```sh
 docker run -d --name bitwarden \